kwilkins/dnd/docs/west-marches/down-time-actions.md

 | Rare      | 15 | 6th |
 | Very Rare | 20 | 9th |

-Improve this feature to level 2 to gain the following options:
+Improve this feature to level 3 to gain the following options:

-* Increase rarity limit to rare.
+* Increase rarity limit to Very Rare.

 ## Garrison (level 2)
-Engage in fitness training at Padfoot's Landin's garrison with members of the guard.
+Engage in fitness training at Padfoot's Landing's garrison with members of the guard.

 Proprietor: ~~Captain Amy Starc(Human Fighter)~~ Yuri Fieryflayer